-MVPF when Optimality Fails An extensive literature in behavioral economics suggests that individuals commonly make mistakes and do not make privately optimal decisions.
+An extensive literature in behavioral economics suggests that individuals commonly make mistakes and do not make privately optimal decisions.
 Given the evidence from Section 5 that shows that mothers are willing to incur enormous losses in long-term earnings to get higher short-term benefits, it is not apparent that this assumption holds in this context.
 Mothers might not be able to perfectly forecast the effects of their leave decisions on labor market outcomes or may be myopic.
 If we do not assume that women are forward-looking and have rational expectations, we can no longer rely on the envelope theorem and assume that the welfare impact of the policy change for marginal recipients is zero.
 It is, therefore, necessary to take into account the private benefits of marginal individuals.
-This implies that the WTP is equal to $\pi^{AT}WTP{inframarginal} + \pi^C WTP{marginal}$, where π^C is the share of compliers22.
-Considering the extreme case in which marginal mothers fail entirely to take into account the effects of the take-up of unprotected benefits on the future earnings losses, the total willingness to pay would be equal to:
+Considering the extreme case in which marginal mothers fail to take into account the effects of the take-up of unemployment benefits on the future earnings losses, the total willingness to pay would be equal to: $WTP = WTP{inframarginal} + WTP{marginal}$.
+The results of this exercise are reported in Table 11.
+If mothers cannot fully take into account the private loss in future earnings derived by taking up unemployment benefits, we get a consistently negative MVPF.